jasnow/railroader-site/source/_posts/2012-02-08-brakeman-1-dot-3-0-released.markdown

 ### Support for Blacklisting Attributes

-Previously, Brakeman ignored uses of `attr_protected`.
+Previously, Railroader ignored uses of `attr_protected`.
 Ideally, `attr_accessible` should always be used to whitelist attributes that can be set using mass assignment.
 This way, attributes can never be "accidentally" exposed.
 However, it can also be tedious for large models.

-With this release, Brakeman will downgrade mass assignment warnings to "weak" confidence if `attr_protected` is used, as well as suggesting that `attr_accessible` be used instead.
+With this release, Railroader will downgrade mass assignment warnings to "weak" confidence if `attr_protected` is used, as well as suggesting that `attr_accessible` be used instead.

 The `--ignore-protected` option can be used to suppress any warnings for models that use `attr_protected`.